 1. HIV RSVP (Recruitment Assistance): RSVP is a volunteer registry of participants with and without HIV in the greater Los Angeles area.
 RSVP aims to match potential study participants to IRB-approved research studies and help investigators enroll their studies more quickly.

 2. Regulatory Assistance: the Regulatory arm helps guide researchers through IRB and other regulatory submissions

 The Core can also link investigators to other resources and collaborators available at and outside of UCLA to execute research, as well as to community members to receive feedback on research protocols through the UCLA-CDU CFAR Community Advisory Board.

 - UCLA and Charles Drew faculty, fellows, new researchers, and translational researchers who do not have a great deal of experience with human subjects research are our primary Core users.

 - Experienced faculty may also utilize the services of the Core to help support their research program.

 How much do Core services cost?

 Rates for our services here on the Services and Fees tab.
-Services are free for eligible trainees and CFAR seed grant recipients.
+Services are free for eligible trainees.
 Please contact us to see if you are eligible for services at no charge.